-It is proposed to renovate the hotel building and convert the barn into an accommodation annex.
-The purpose of this inspection is to assess the structural condition of both buildings and to make recommendations on any essential structural repairs considered necessary as part of conversion and general refurbishment works.
+Current proposals are to renovate the hotel building and convert the barn to a new use.
+The purpose of the inspection was to assess the structural condition of both buildings and make recommendations on essential structural repairs considered necessary as part of conversion and general refurbishment works.

-Mr John Reid BSc CEng MICE MIStructE of Reid Jones Partnership Ltd carried out the structural inspection on Wednesday 9 February 2011.
+Mr John Reid BSc CEng MICE MIStructE of Reid Jones Partnership Ltd carried out the structural inspection on Thursday 25th November 2021.
 Photographs are included within Appendix A.